 We are happy to accept data on CD or DVD.
-We encourage all data files to be encrypted and password protected.
-Passwords and the information set out in section 2.3 below should be provided separately (by email or letter) from the data.
+We encourage all data files to be encrypted and password protected; this is particularly important should the data files contain postcodes that might allow individuals to be identified.
+Passwords should be provided separately (by email or letter) from the data.